 A CHPQA (Combined Heat & Power Quality Assurance) quality mark will assist your organisation in getting the most out of your system financially, as a ‘Good Quality CHP’ qualifies your company for a range of incentives.
+We have outlined some of the CHP benefits and answered some frequently asked questions below.

 What is the CHPQA?